root-hbx/SIC-ASPLOS/README.md

 # SIC UNet

-A deep-learning project based on Space Intelligence and Edge Computing for flood area segmentation using UNet architecture, ready to go for SIC (ASPLOS'26).
+Part of our work for Orbit Edge Computing using UNet architecture, ready to go for SIC (ASPLOS'26).

 ## Quick Start